Kruptein/planarally-docs/src/pages/docs/tools/draw.md

 You can edit the text afterwards in the shape properties dialog!
 </Tip>

+## Vision Settings

+The vision settings allow you to pre-configure the lighting and vision settings of the drawn shape.

+The block settings are automatically toggled when switching to and from the fow layer, but you're free to modify them to your needs.

+When at least one block setting is enabled, the <Eye /> icon of the tool will be shown with an orange background as a visual reminder.

-## DM-only Modes
+### DM-only Modes

-On top of the Shapes, DMs also can select several modes.
+DMs also can select additional vision draw modes in this section.

-_Normal_ mode will work like described above.
+_Normal_ mode as expected is the default behaviour.

 _Reveal_ and _Hide_ will draw 'magical light' or 'darkness' respectively.
 For more information, see [the documentation on magical light and darkness](/docs/dm/lighting-vision/#magical-lights-and-darkness).

 _Erase_ will create a shape that works as a (portable) 'hole', piercing through all objects _below_ them in the draw stack, including [floors](/docs/dm/floors/)!
-An _erase_ shape will automatically be dropped on the [map layer](/docs/game/gameboard/#map), but can be moved to any layer.
+An _erased_ shape will automatically be dropped on the [map layer](/docs/game/gameboard/#map), but can be moved to any layer.

+See the [0.26 release notes](/blog/release-0.26#erase-floor-mode-dm) for more info on erase mode.

+## Logic Settings

+This allows you to pre-configure door-logic for the shape.

+This can save you a lot of time when you're mapping your walls and doors!

+See [shape logic](/docs/game/shapes/#logic) for more information.